 Top Great Lakes Region Schools for a Doctorate in Ecology

-Any student pursuing a degree in a doctor's degree in ecology, evolution & systematics biology has to check out University of Michigan - Ann Arbor.
-U-M is a fairly large public university located in the city of Ann Arbor.
+Any student who is interested in a doctor's degree in ecology, evolution & systematics biology has to look into University of Michigan - Ann Arbor.
+U-M is a fairly large public university located in the medium-sized city of Ann Arbor.

-After graduation, ecology doctorate recipients typically make around $54,714 in the first five years of their career.
+Soon after graduating, ecology doctorate recipients typically make around $54,714 at the beginning of their careers.

 Ecology, Evolution & Systematics Biology Related Rankings by Major